Dimers and analytic torsion I: Monomers and the Fisher-Stephenson conjecture

-We now consider a planar graph $M$, derived from a lozenge tiling as illustrated in Figure \ref{fig:loztil}, with ``defects" consisting in a pair of missing vertices: a black vertex $b_0$ and a white vertex $w_0$.
+We now consider a planar graph $M$, derived from a lozenge tiling as illustrated in Figure \ref{fig:loztil}, with ``defects" (or {\em monomers}) consisting in a pair of missing vertices: a black vertex $b_0$ and a white vertex $w_0$.
+In this section, we consider the regime where the mesh is fixed ($\delta=1$) and the separation between defects goes to infinity.